BingkaiWang/bingkaiwang/content/home/activities.md

 - Clarifying How Adjustment for Prognostic Baseline Variables Leads to More Precision and Less Bias in Randomized Trials. **JSM**, Denver, USA, July 2019.
 - Clarifying How Adjustment for Prognostic Baseline Variables Leads to More Precision and Less Bias in Randomized Trials. **ENAR**, Atlanta, USA, March 2018.
 - Benefits of adjustment for baseline variables in randomized trials. **JSM**, Baltimore, USA, July 2017.
+- Model-Robust Inference for Clinical Trials that Improve Precision by Stratified Randomization and Adjustment for Additional Baseline Variables. **ENAR**, March 2020.

 ### Teaching
 - Teaching Assistant, Statistical Methods in Public Health, 2018-present